Statistical Analysis Plans

 The OPEN Trial

-The OPEN trial, funded by the NIHR HTA Programme, was a multicentre randomised trial comparing open urethroplasty with endoscopic urethrotomy in men with recurrent bulbar urethral strictures.
 The trial aimed to recruit 210 men.
 The primary outcome was the area under curve (AUC) for serial repeated measurement of International Consultant on Incontinence Modular Questionnaire Male Form (ICIQ-Male SF) questionnaire over 24 months following randomisation.

-The OPEN statistical analysis plan can be downloaded here (SAP_V2_signed)..
-An additional statistical analysis plan was requested by the NIHR HTA Programme during the course of the trial and it is available here (SAPAdditional_v1.1_Signed).
+The OPEN statistical analysis plan can be downloaded here (SAP V2 signed).
+An additional statistical analysis plan was requested by the NIHR HTA Programme during the course of the trial and it is available here (SAPAdditional v1.1 Signed).

 The SHARPS Trial

-The SHARPS trial will test whether relationships with Peer Navigators can improve mental health and quality of life of people experiencing homelessness and substance use problems.
 Peer Navigators will be based in services run by The Salvation Army.
 We will invite people who are experiencing homelessness and problem substance use from services based in 20 cities and towns in England and Scotland to participate.
-Peer Navigators will provide practical and emotional support to 25 clients for up to 12 months to help them to make changes in their lives.
-The co-primary outcomes measured at 12-months are the mental health measure PHQ-ADS and quality of life ICECAP-A.

 The SHARPS statistical analysis plan is available to download here.